husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarnet_tutorial.md

 1. Install the application from http://users.atomshare.net/~zlmch/hNode.apk
 2. Start the application and enter the link shown (http://cloud.husarion.com/c/XXXX) in your browser.
 ![image](/assets/img/husarnet/hNode.png)
-3. Chose the histname for your device and click "Add device for your account"
+3. Chose the hostname for your device and click "Add device for your account"
 ![image](/assets/img/husarnet/platform.png)
 4. The app will connect to ROS master and publish data from phone sensors.
 Use `rostopic list` to check what's available.
 ![image](/assets/img/husarnet/console.png)